This article will help you decide what type of silver bar to buy in 2020. You’ll learn everything you need to know when

 As explained already silver bars are generally much cheaper to purchase than an equivalent weight of silver coins.

 These are minted coins so require more work to fabricate than an equivalent size cast bar.
 However as they are 1 kilogram (32.15 ounces) instead of the usual 1 oz coin size, this difference is not so great.
-But they do have a very attractive finish and many people find them more aesthetically pleasing that a plain silver bar.
+But they do have a very attractive finish.
+Therefore many people find them more aesthetically pleasing that a plain silver bar.

 Currently we have a very limited number of these 1 kilogram coins which are not too much more than silver bars.
 These unique and attractive 1 Kg Coins come in a protective plastic capsule.

 Large format coins such as these can add some uniqueness to your silver bullion collection.
 While spending hardly any more than on a 1 kg silver bar.